 To make the spinach patties:

 - ** Frozen spinach: Thaw the spinach.
-Put in a sieve and press very well to remove as much excess water as possible.
+Put in a sieve andย press very well to remove as much excess water as possible.
+You should have a about 3/4 cup spinach.

-- In a bowl, mix the pressed spinach with the chopped onion, garlic and cilantro. (see note) Using a fork, stir in the egg, salt and pepper.
-Stir in the corn tortilla meal or breadcrumbs, just enough so that the mixture holds together.
+- In a bowl, mix the pressed spinach with the chopped onion, garlic and cilantro. (see note) Using a fork, stir in the egg and corn chip crumbs or breadcrumbs.
+Season to taste with salt and pepper.
+If the mixture doesn't hold together, mix in another tablespoon of the ground corn chips.

 - Divide the spinach mixture in 1/4 cup measures.
-In the palm of your hand, shape the mixture into small round patties, and as you do, poke 4 or 5 little pieces of the cheese in the middle.
-Forming them about 2 ½ inches wide, about 1/2 inch thick.
-(It may feel like the patties won’t hold together, especially if there is still a lot of moisture in the spinach.
+In the palm of your hand, shape the mixture into small round patties, forming them about 2 ยฝ inches wide and about 1/2 inch thick.
+If you wish, poke a couple of little pieces of the cheese in the middle so they're hidden inside the patties.
+(It may feel like the patties wonโt hold together, especially if there is still a lot of moisture in the spinach.
 Handle them gently and they will cook nicely all in one piece.)

 - Over medium flame, heat a thin layer of the oil in a large skillet.
 Gently cook the patties, turning to cook both sides, about 3 minutes per side.
 Remove from the heat and keep warm while you prepare the sauce.